degauss-org/PEPR_roadways/README.md

 Some progress messages will be printed and when complete, the program will save the output as the same name as the input file name, but with `pepr_roadways` appended, e.g. `my_address_file_geocoded_pepr_roadways.csv`

+**_Note:_** This container could take longer than what users may be used to with other DeGAUSS containers due to the large size of the S1200 roadways shapefile.
+For example, using Docker to run this container for 193 geocoded addresses took 20-30 minutes on an HP laptop running Windows 10.

 ## DeGAUSS Details

 For detailed documentation on DeGAUSS, including general usage and installation, please see the [DeGAUSS](https://github.com/cole-brokamp/DeGAUSS) README.